MicrosoftDocs/mesh-docs/mesh/overview.md

 ## Next steps

-Get Started with the Microsoft Mesh Preview by completing the Register Interest form to stay up to date with Mesh news and announcements, trying the Mesh App on your HoloLens 2, and requesting access to Mesh-enabled AltspaceVR.
+Get started with the Microsoft Mesh Preview by completing the Register Interest form to stay up to date with Mesh news and announcements, trying the Mesh App on your HoloLens 2, and requesting access to Mesh-enabled AltspaceVR.

    > [!div class="nextstepaction"]
    > [Get Started with the Microsoft Mesh Preview](get-started.md)